contactrameezraja/Neural-Networks---Machine-Learning/README.md

 # Neural-Networks---Machine-Learning

-Neural Networks (wwek 2) Machine Learning Specialization notebook.
+This is the course in the Machine Learning Specialization

+This is the Neural Networks (week 2) assignment and attached is the code.